Home

 Wash Sale Rules

-The last step is to rule out the applicability
+The last step is to look out for the applicability of the "wash sale" rule.

 Here's an example of how the "wash sale" rules work: